Learn how companies use Microsoft Teams to increase productivity, whilst working from home or remotely.

 Alex: OK, the next question.
 Is it possible to create a team meeting with internal and external contacts?

 Matt Munslow: Yes, that is possible.
 So it’s not switched on by default.
 So your administrator would need to turn it on purposely.
-But what should happen is that when you create a meeting – so if I do a new meeting here for example and you add your attendees in here – so if you start typing an email address for example, what should happen is you’ll see this, invite email@example.com.
+But what should happen is that when you create a meeting – so if I do a new meeting here for example and you add your attendees in here – so if you start typing an email address for example, what should happen is you’ll see this, invite firstname.lastname@example.org.
 That’s a fake email address, but you get the idea.
 It can be basically any email address at all and you can send it to them, they’ll receive an invitation with a link in it and when the time comes to start the meeting they just click on the link and then they can join.
 Now they join as a guest so they don’t have the same kind of rights and privileges as someone who joins from your organisation.
 But they can become a presenter; they can share their desktop and so on.
 So it’s quite flexible in terms of what they can do.
-And then that doesn’t have to be Office 365 users either, it can basically be anyone who has an email and a browser.
+And then that doesn’t have to be Microsoft 365 users either, it can basically be anyone who has an email and a browser.

 Alex: The next question from Ken.
 Can the recording of a meeting be shared afterwards with one or more of the participants?